Huntingtower Castle: History

 The Castle and lands were restored to the Ruthven family in 1586.
 The king visited for a week in September 1587.
-However in 1600, the brothers John and Alexander Ruthven were accused, some say falsely, of attempting to kidnap King James, and were killed in Gowrie House, the Ruthven home in Perth, by an overwhelming number of the king's armed men.
+However, in 1600, the brothers John and Alexander Ruthven were accused, some say falsely, of attempting to kidnap King James, and were killed in Gowrie House, the Ruthven home in Perth, by an overwhelming number of the king's armed men.
 This time, the king was less merciful: as well as seizing the estates, he abolished the name of Ruthven and decreed that any successors would be ineligible to hold titles or lands.
-Thus the House of Ruthven ceased to exist and by royal proclamation the castle was renamed Huntingtower.
+Thus the House of Ruthven ceased to exist and by royal proclamation Ruthven castle was renamed Huntingtower.

 David Murray, 1st Viscount of Stormont was made keeper.
 James VI stayed in April 1601, writing the new name "Huntingtower" on his letters.
 In 1605 the Privy Council heard that woods, yards or gardens, and windows of Huntingtower had been damaged by members of the Clan Gregor.
 King James heard the castle needed repairs in 1623 and ordered his surveyor, James Murray to report.
 There is no record of repairs in that year.

 The Castle remained in the possession of the crown until 1643 when it was given to the family of Murray of Tullibardine (from whom the Dukes of Atholl and Mansfield are descended).
 John Murray, 1st Duke of Atholl resided in the Castle, where his wife Lady Mary Ross bore a son 7 February 1717.
 The Castle began to be neglected and after Lady Mary died in 1767, it was abandoned as a place of residence except by farm labourers.
 The last inhabitants of the castle were the family of the castle custodian Niel Cowan.
 The Cowan family of Niel, Margaret, Alexander and Lorraine left in late 2002.

 Today, the castle can be visited by the public and is sometimes used as a venue for marriage ceremonies.
 It is in the care of Historic Scotland (open all year; entrance charge).